-The club’s predecessors, the Port Adelaide Magpies, have a proud history of success in the South Australian National Football League, and it took the Power just seven seasons to translate that success to the AFL with a maiden premiership in 2004 over the Brisbane Lions.
+The club’s predecessors, the Port Adelaide Magpies, have a proud history of success in the South Australian National Football League, and it took the Power just seven seasons to translate that success to the AFL with a maiden premiership in 2004.

-Another busy trade period means the Power will enter 2019 as something of an unknown quantity.
-Let’s take a look at the odds and see where the club sits in the major AFL betting markets.
+Having topped the table last year, the Power will enter 2021 as one of the teams to beat.
+Let’s take a look at the odds and see where Port Adelaide sit in the major AFL betting markets.

 About the Port Adelaide Power